-What is a TikTok video?
+What is a video description?

-Why should I write video descriptions?
+Why I love video descriptions

 - Tips For Using Social Media With Photosensitivity

 - How To Access Images Without Alt Text